aaronstanek/PythonPasswordUtility/README.md

 The format of this parameter is described below.
 `z` is generally the best option, unless there are restrictions on which characters may appear in the password.
+This parameter may not correspond to an empty set;
+to be able to generate a password, at least one character must be allowed to exist in the password.

 `<length>` is the desired length of the password.
 This can be any nonnegative integer.